EB-2 vs EB-3: The Right Option for You

 Both visas have many benefits and may be useful for you.
 However, it is important that you understand the differences.
 This will enable you to determine which visa is most appropriate for your situation.

 The EB2 visa is the second-preference employment visa.
 This visa is available to people with advanced degrees and/or exceptional ability.
 Advanced degrees are master’s degrees or higher (or the foreign equivalent).
-A person with a bachelor’s (or equivalent) and five years of work may also be eligible for an EB2 visa.
+A person with a bachelor’s (or equivalent) and five years of progressive work experience may also be eligible for an EB2 visa.
 Exceptional ability is anyone with heightened ability in their respective field.
-This can be shown through awards, work experience, or with other evidence.
-The EB2 visa is also available to people who will work in the national interest of the United States.
+This can be shown through awards, work experience, or other evidence.
+The EB2 visa is also available to people who will work in the national interest of the United States (eb2 green card processing time).
 This could include healthcare professionals who will work in under-resourced areas.

 The EB3 visa is the third-preference employment visa.
 This visa is open to professionals, skilled workers, and unskilled workers.
 Professionals are people with bachelor’s degrees or higher (or the foreign equivalent).
 Skilled workers are people with 2 or more years of relevant work experience.
 Unskilled workers are people with less than 2 years of relevant work experience.

-More information about the EB2 and EB3 visas can be found on our website.
+More information about the EB2 and EB3 visas can be found on our EB2 Visa Guide and EB3 Visa Guide.
 Additionally, my team and I would be happy to answer any questions you have about either.
 We would also be happy to assist you with your EB2 or EB3 visa case.

 While there are several similarities in these types of visas and the application process, there are some key differences.
 The following sections will explain some of them.